 CONTRIBUTIONS TO THE WORLD

-Four of the world’s religions originated from here and ancient practices like Yoga, Meditation and Ayurvedic remedies are all used the western world today.
+Four of the world’s religions originated from here and ancient practices like Yoga, Wellness, Meditation and Ayurvedic remedies are all used the western world today.

 Home to some of the most ancient cities in the world and with that, comes some unique architecture.
 I could sense that some buildings have real historical stories behind them which took me back in time.